yumizinha/science/content/project/graphsandhyper/index.md

 ---
 date: "2022-02-28T00:00:00Z"
+title: Graphs and hyperscanning fNIRS
 image:
   caption: Hyperscanning is a promising tool for investigating the neurobiological underpinning of interaction and affective bonds.
 In this context, networks can identify brain functional mechanisms and regions involved during interactions.
 tags:
 - Education
 - Machine Learning